WoTTsecurity/wott-io/_posts/2019-09-09-what-is-mtls.md

 ## How it works

 After all that you may still be interested in how mTLS actually works.

+ * discuss certificates more (x509)
+ * other certificates?

  * popular uses of mTLS (SSH, IKE); encryption tool for major companies such as Skype
  * browsers don't use mTLS